Slavi-Svec/Slavi-Svec/README.md

  Hi there, my name is Slavi 👋

-- 🔭 I’m currently working on Panelist.com
+- 🔭 I’m currently working on Cryptotracker.link
 - 🌱 I’m currently learning TypeScript,Redux,Testing
 - 👯 I’m looking to collaborate on ReactJS projects
 - 🤔 I’m looking for help with networking in Sydney and internationally